 - Heartland, source area, innovation center; place of origin of a major culture.

 - maps that show the absolute location of places and geographic features determined by a frame of reference, typically latitude and longitude

 - the term for a trait with many cultural hearths that developed independent of each other

 - a form of diffusion in which a cultural adaptation is created as a result of the introduction of a cultural trait from another place

 5 True/False questions

-connectivity → The degree of ease with which it is possible to reach a certian location from other locations. ________ varies from place to place and can be measured.
+accessibility → The degree of ease with which it is possible to reach a certian location from other locations. ________ varies from place to place and can be measured.